jeffreytse/jekyll-jeffreytse-blog/_posts/2016-10-12-bash-shortcuts-table.md

 ## Table

-Here’s a table of the shortcuts in Bash.
+As Bash use Emacs mode, here’s a table of the shortcuts in Bash.

 | Shortcuts     | Description                                                        |
 | ------------- | ------------------------------------------------------------------ |